If you haven’t already, check out Part 1. Otherwise, let’s plow forward into how you can prepare for the next recession

 Growing cash is a great strategy before you are comfortable investing and after you become comfortable with investing.
 Cash presents you with opportunity because of your immediate buying power without the need for borrowing.
 This becomes essential when you see an investment or business opportunity in times when banks are nervous about lending.

 Whether you are stashing cash because you are still nervous about investing your money or because you are saving for an investment opportunity, I would recommend placing it in a high yield savings account.
+Though I know in 2022, the yield is next to nothing, but it is also better than placing your money at risk in the markets if you plan on using it for important purchases within the next 2 years.

 8. Start a side-hustle